 6. "On the Other Hand"

-Travis officially became America’s old-time counter to Urban Cowboy schlock with this hit, penned by Paul Overstreet and new Country Music Hall of Famer Don Schlitz.
+Travis officially became America's old-time counter to Urban Cowboy schlock with this hit, penned by Paul Overstreet and Country Music Hall of Famer, Don Schlitz.
 It was a perfect song for a new wave of ole country boys, based on an equally awesome version recorded by Keith Whitley.

 5. "Deeper Than the Holler"

-In the 1980s, only Sissy Spacek taught more city folks that it’s pronounced “holler,” not “hollow,” in the mountains.
-As Travis acknowledges in the song, Deep South dialect serves as effectively as true love analogies as the crashing ocean or soaring eagles.
+In the 1980s, only Sissy Spacek taught more city folks that it's pronounced "holler," not "hollow," in the mountains.
+As Travis acknowledges in the song, the Deep South dialect serves as effectively as true love analogies as the crashing ocean or soaring eagles.
 This song brought Travis another No. 1 on the country charts.

 4. "I Told You So"

 The mighty "I Told You So" exemplifies Travis' influence on future generations of country artists.
 Carrie Underwood covered the 1988 Billboard singles chart-topper nearly 20 years later.
 Both artists converged for a hit duet in 2009.